- Complete the Common Application.

 Applicants interested in the BFA in game design can using the Common Application.
 Students can apply to our 4-year undergraduate Bachelor of Fine Arts (BFA) program as incoming freshmen or internal/external transfer students depending on their academic progress.

 For those who have completed their undergraduate degree and are seeking to further their education, development and knowledge in game design, we offer a 2-year Master of Fine Arts (MFA) program.
 Professional game experience is not required and applicants may come from a wide range of professional, personal, and educational backgrounds.
-Applications are due January 1, 2020.
+Applications will become available in mid-September and are due January 1, 2020.